Our spine consultants

 Benefit from the latest expertise in surgical and non-surgical spinal techniques with leading specialist

-With over 20 years’ spinal surgery experience, Mrs Anne Mitchener is a vastly experienced consultant neurosurgeon, who specialises in the treatment of degenerate spine, including referred pain in the back, neck, arms, and legs.
+Meet Anne Mitchener, with over 20 years’ spinal surgery experience, she’s a vastly experienced consultant neurosurgeon, who specialises in the treatment of degenerate spine, including referred pain in the back, neck, arms, and legs.
 She is a firm advocate of the use of non-operative approaches, such as injections, and the latest minimally invasive surgical techniques.

 Specialist Paediatric Consultant Mr Thomas Crompton is available to see children for any orthopaedic condition, including spine.